 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brownville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brownville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brownville is a village of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Brownville who work in sales jobs (17.47%), healthcare (10.80%) and office and administrative support (10.11%).

 Setting & Lifestyle